 With each of these homicidal crimes, the length of imprisonment depends on the severity of the crime and like all other crimes, there are legal defenses that may be applicable to your case, such as:

 - Defense of others

 Need Legal Help?

 If you or a loved one has been charged with homicide, whether it is murder in the first or second degree, voluntary manslaughter, or involuntary manslaughter, your freedom is on the line.
-A homicide case requires a level of experience and preparation that can only be acquired through dedication and commitment and seeking an attorney that is experienced in this area can be extremely beneficial for you.
+A homicide case requires a level of experience and preparation that can only be acquired through dedication and commitment and seeking a criminal defense attorney that is experienced in this area can be extremely beneficial for you.
 There are many defenses that may be applicable to your case and The Rodriguez Law Group is here to help.
 Please contact us now so that we can help to fight for your freedom.